patricia-harrison/p-h/experiments/experiments.md

 #### Reflection ####

-In this experiment, something new to me was or something I learned was (insert something here).
+In this experiment, I was able to learn hoe to 'code' and play music via the micro:bit and the Piezo buzzer.
+It was thoroughly enjoyable to attempt to recreate some of my favourite little tunes while learning at the same time.

-This experiment could be the basis of a real world application such as (insert something here).
+This experiment could be the basis of a real world application such as door bells, toys, etc.

-### Experiment name ###
+### Using a transistor to drive a motor ###

-(Replace this with the experiment name)

 #### Photo of completed project ####
-In the code below, replace imagemissing.jpg with the name of the image, which should be in the kitexperiments folder.

 ![Image](missingimage.png)